 On today’s date in 1959, the first major jazz festival kicked off in Toronto, Ont., featuring internationally renowned jazz legend Oscar Peterson.

-In 2005, Canada Post commemorated the life and achievements of Peterson with a 50-cent (then the domestic rate) multi-coloured stamp (Scott #2118).
+In 2005, Canada Post commemorated the life and achievements of Peterson with a 50-cent stamp (Scott #2118).
 The date of issue, Aug.
 15, marked Peterson’s 80th birthday.

 Printed by the Canadian Bank Note Company on Tullis Russell Coatings coated paper using seven-colour lithography, the stamp measures 32 millimetres by 32 millimetres and has general tagging along each side.
 Canada Post commissioned Montréal photojournalist Gilbert Duclos, a well-known street photographer, to photograph Peterson.
-Esteemed stamp designer Tiit Telmet, of the Toronto firm Telmet Design Associates, worked on the graphic design and composition.
+Designer Tiit Telmet, of the Toronto firm Telmet Design Associates, worked on the art and composition.

 Peterson was born and raised in the St. Henri district of Montréal, where he and four siblings, whose parents emigrated from the West Indies, learned about music in the family home.
 Peterson’s father was a self-taught musician that worked as a porter on the Canadian Pacific Railway.
 When he was away from work, however, he taught his children about music, encouraging them to explore all it had to offer.

-Peterson began to study piano and trumpet when he was five years old but tuberculosis weakened his lungs and ended his trumpet playing.
+Peterson began to study piano and trumpet when he was five years old, but tuberculosis weakened his lungs and ended his trumpet-playing days early.

 ORCHESTRA’S FIRST BLACK MEMBER